GluuFederation/docs-cb-prod/docs/source/index.md

 To leverage a remote Couchbase cluster, follow these instructions.

 #### Install and configure Couchbase

-- Prepare a VM with 16GB physical memory and 4 core CPU
 - [Install Couchbase](https://docs.couchbase.com/server/current/install/get-started.html)
 - Modify the VM firewalls according to [Couchbase requirements](https://docs.couchbase.com/server/current/install/install-ports.html)
 - Configure your Couchbase deployment.
 Here are couple of screenshots attached from our test setup.